OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Geometry of Directed Outflows

 \subsection{Cone Inscription of Deprojected Velocities}

 The fractional arc length \lb\ of the deprojected velocity inscribed by the cone can be determined by solving the system of linear equations for a circle and the projected spherical cap area to determine where they intersect, which in turn determine the bounds on the integral(s) over the azimuthal coordinate of the solid angle.
-The azimuthal ``ring'' of gas with velocity $w$ is defined by the sine of the angle between the observed and deprojected velocities $u$ and $w$, respectively, such that its radius is
+The azimuthal ``ring'' of gas with velocity $w$ has a radius $r_{\rm w}$ defined by the sine of the angle $\varrho$ between the observed and deprojected velocities $u$ and $w$, respectively.
+Relativistic aberration (i.e., beaming effect) is invariant across the azimuthal angle, ergo a classical treatment in the source frame is still accurate for deriving the geometry of the projected cone.
+The apparent deprojection radius $r_{\rm w}$ for each azimuthal ring is thus